AlekSimpson/JinxLang/README.md

 ### Simple Values

-There is no special keyword for creating variables in Laplace.
+There is no special keyword for creating variables in Jinx.
 You simply type the name of the variable, declare its type and assign a value.
 To update the variable just type its name and new value with the assignment operator.
 The new value must conform to the type the variable was originally declared with.
 ```
 myVariable:Int = 42
 myVariable = 404